bartvanhoey/AbpHideTenantSwitch/abp/hide-tenant-switch-from-abp-framework-login-page.md

 The following tools are needed to run the solution.

-- .NET 5.0 SDK
+- .NET 8.0 SDK
-- VsCode, Visual Studio 2019 or another compatible IDE.
+- VsCode, Visual Studio 2022 or another compatible IDE
+- ABP CLI 8.0.0 or higher

 ## Development